Michigan Criminal Sexual Conduct Charges

 In Michigan law, sexual offenses are called criminal sexual conduct (CSC).
 The charges for the sex crime vary significantly depending on the alleged conduct.

 Criminal sexual conduct in Michigan has four distinct charges, and they are as follows:

-The CSC 1st Degree is the most serious sexual conduct charge in Michigan.
-This is considered as a capitol offense wherein the person convicted may face a life in prison.
+CSC first degree is the most serious sexual conduct charge in Michigan.
+This is considered a capital offense wherein the person convicted may face a CSC 1st degree Michigan penalty of life in prison.

-There are several ways that Criminal Sexual Conduct – First Degree is defined.
-There are also several types of action that may result into the CSC 1st degree charge.
+There are several ways that CSC first degree is defined.
+There are also several types of action that may result in a CSC first degree charge.
 Some of them are as follows:

 - Sexual penetration of a child under age 13

 - Sexual penetration of another person while committing any other felony

 - Sexual penetration with a person that has a mental or physical disability

 - Sexual penetration of another person when you are armed with a weapon

 Second degree criminal sexual conduct is a less severe case, but is still a felony with severe penalties.
 The CSC 2nd degree Michigan penalty may include 15 years in prison, lifetime electronic monitoring, and registration in the Michigan Sex Offender Registry.